 A big concern for a lot of breastfeeding mothers is whether their baby is staying hydrated in the warmer months.
 For those babies that are exclusively breastfed this should not be a concern.
 According to the World Health Organization) WHO) breast milk is more than 80% water.
 Breastmilk has the perfect balance of water and nutrition giving your baby all that it needs.

 In the warmer months you may find smaller and more frequent feeds can help satisfy your baby's thirst.
 It is vital that the feeding mother ensures that she is staying hydrated.
 There are different ways to achieve this.
 In one suggestion from the Australian Breastfeeding Association is to have a glass of water with every feed.
-Other ways may include your favourite non-caffeinated drink or watery fruits such as watermelon.
+Other ways may include your favorite non-caffeinated drink or watery fruits such as watermelon.
 Most importantly take time to listen to your body and stay hydrated.

 Easier said than done when it's 38°.Wearing light breathable clothing is the best alternative for both you the mother and your baby.
 A cotton onesie is perfect for your baby.
 A flowing light fabric top or a summer dress is ideal for a breastfeeding mother.
 It may seem obvious but if you're planning on going out and about choosing clothing that enables you to feed easily in public is a great idea.